 Tip: You can also use this technique on a bus track.
-For more information, see [Automating mixer controls in track view](#) on page 150.

-2. Click the Envelope Tool button ( ) to select the envelope tool.
+2. Click the Envelope Tool button () to select the envelope tool.
 3. Right-click the first point on the envelope and choose Hold from the shortcut menu.
 4. Add several more points by double-clicking the envelope.
 Note that each new point also has the hold fade curve.
 5. Set each point to a different level.
-For more information, see [Adjusting individual envelope points](#) on page 131.
+For more information, see [Adjusting individual envelope points](#) on page 143.

 You can repeat the pattern by copying and pasting the envelope points repeatedly.
-For more information, see [Cutting, copying, and pasting envelope points](#) on page 132.
+For more information, see [Cutting, copying, and pasting envelope points](#) on page 144.